In January 2018, SAP announced a new on-premises human capital management product called the S/4HANA HCM "sidecar"...

 - an extension of maintenance of SAP Business Suite or the SAP ERP HCM module.

 While much has been made about the sidecar in North America, the same level of fanfare has not been seen in other markets.
 While there has definitely been confusion, for some customers, S/4HANA HCM is a solution that they have been wanting for several years.
-Many are not yet ready to replace their HR system or simply are not interested in swapping out a system that supports their business perfectly well.
+Many are not yet ready to replace their human resources system or simply are not interested in swapping out a system that supports their business perfectly well.

 However, the limited time that is left in the maintenance window and the broader ERP initiatives customers are undertaking has meant they needed an alternative option to retain their on-premises SAP ERP HCM systems.
 S/4HANA already has an on-premises ERP version that they can couple with their SAP ERP HCM system.